jaywcjlove/github-rank/README.md

 Released on [`npm`](https://www.npmjs.com/package/@wcj/github-rank) from `April 20, 2019,` the version number is defined by `year`, `month`, and `day`, such as: `v19.4.20`.

+> [!WARNING]
+>
+> Due to the large number of projects, the free quota is insufficient, resulting in some charges.
+We have now adjusted it to run every 3 days to save costs.

 Now it can be updated automatically every day, using [GitHub Actions Workflows](https://github.com/actions/starter-workflows) to trigger the GitHub workflow every day at 00:00 (8:00 am Beijing time) through the timer, automatically crawl the data, submit the generated web page to the gh-pages branch, and Automatically publish [npm](https://www.npmjs.com/package/@wcj/github-rank) version, really fragrant! !

 Update date: <!--GAMFC-->2025-04-24 06:03:14<!--GAMFC-END-->